You Don’t Need to Have the Perfect Words — Sharing Jesus From the Heart (Part 5 of 5)

 So we approach people not with pressure, but with hope.
 Not with superiority, but with humility.
 Not with fear, but with love.

 You may plant a seed.
 Someone else may water it.
 God will make it grow.
-And Heaven celebrates every role.
+And Heaven celebrates every role!

 When Love Has Prepared the Way, Jesus Is Easy to Talk About

-Talking about Jesus becomes the most natural next step.
+After blessing… after a relationship… after meeting needs… Talking about Jesus becomes the most natural next step.

 Your words are not a disruption.
 They are a continuation — a bridge — a holy moment where Jesus becomes visible through your voice.
 This is what it means to live the Luke 10 lifestyle.